sinch/docs/docs/numbers/numbers-getting-started-list-numbers.md

 ## Update Number

-This PATCH request allows you to move a number between different SMS services and give the number a new friendly name.
+This PATCH request allows you to move a virtual number between different SMS services and give the number a new friendly name.

 #### Request